cameron-gagnon/botify/README.md

 Done:
 * back botify by a DB
-* cap volume instead of erroring out
 * Pulse the lights to the music
+* If volume is over or under the limit, cap it at the limit instead of erroring